 What Is a Trading Day?

-A trading day is any day when stock exchanges are open for business.
-Most major stock markets, like the New York Stock Exchange (NYSE) and Nasdaq, operate from Monday to Friday, excluding weekends and holidays.
+A trading day refers to any day when stock exchanges such as the New York Stock Exchange (NYSE) and Nasdaq are open for regular business.

 How to Calculate the Number of Trading Days in a Year